Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 #### TxHeader Validation

 1. Check that `Results` includes at least one item.
-2. Check that each of the `Results` is present, is either an `Output` or a `Retirement`, and is valid.
+2. Check that each of the `Results` is present and valid.

 #### TxHeader Application to State